Odyseus/CLIApplicationsManager/docs/_sources/includes/PackageManager/index.rst.txt

 .. only:: html

-    A :abbr:`CLI (Command Line Interface)` utility written in Python 3 to manage system packages on GNU/Linux.
+    A |CLI| utility written in Python 3 to manage system packages on GNU/Linux.
 It basically installs and/or eliminates packages in bulk using the system's package manager.

 .. include:: ../0-common/system-executable-hint.restructuredtext